-Aim to give Lovely Joan an improvised feel when you play it as it's a folk song; it's not a classical piece that requires strict adherence to the notes on the page.
+Aim to give this song an improvised feel when you play it as it's a folk song; it's not a classical piece that requires strict adherence to the notes on the page.
 Roll (spread) some chords like you can hear in the audio track, and use slides and slurs (hammer-ons and pull-offs) wherever you feel they enhance the overall sound of the song.

 - Add more ornamentation such as slides and slurs.

 - Add more fill-in harmony notes between the melody notes.

 - Add some more passing notes to the bass part.

 The song also works well when played just once as an intro or as a prelude to another piece in the key of A minor or A Dorian (see below for 'mode' info).

 About the Music

 "Lovely Joan" is a traditional, modal folk song.
 The mode is Dorian, and in this arrangement is 'A' Dorian.
 The mode, A Dorian is the same as the scale of A natural minor except that the 6th note is F# instead of F.

 A Dorian = A B C D E F# G A